thoni56/dokuwiki2wikijs/README.md

     - ~~`<sortable>` is done~~
     - ~~`<wrap>` could be converted to blockquote (`> `) and `</wrap>` to `{.is-<type>}` where `type` is given by opening `<wrap>`~~
     - ...
-- Convert to "one sentence per line" convention where possible
+- Convert to "one sentence per line" convention where possible (This partially implemented, but turned out to complex with a simple minded approach)
 - Flag wrong internal links since pandoc can only correctly convert internal links if the double square brackets contain an existing page path, if it is to the "titel" of a page the link will be broken.
 Don't know how to fix them...
 - Make un-mangling of filenames an option
+- Handle media, which is a completely unchartered territory since I don't know how to import media into wiki.js...

 # Notes